 3. Cultural Damage

-Executive hires shape culture — directly and indirectly.
+Executive hires do shape business culture — directly and indirectly.

 If leadership style clashes with company values: